VAZaytsev/Moscovium/README.md

 ![alt text](pictures/a2_mtrx_circ.png)

-Note that in this circuit there are two ancilla qubits that differs from one ancilla qubit variant presented in the paper by McArdle with co-authors.
+Note that in this circuit there are two ancilla qubits that differ from one ancilla qubit variant presented in the paper by McArdle with co-authors.
 The use of two ancilla qubits instead of one allows one to sufficiently relax the requirements on the connectivity of the qubits in the quantum processor.

 # Notes